Ricardosgeral/relier/README.md

 - If the spreadsheet/worksheet provided by the user already exists, the data that was in that worksheet will be deleted (**Attention!**).
 However, when a new worksheet name is provided in an already existing spreadsheet, a new sheet is added.
 This means that you can have a single spreadsheet with different tests organized in different worksheets.
-- If internet connection is lost during a test, the software will raise an error and stop recording data!.
+- If internet connection is lost during a test, the software will raise an error and stop recording data! (**be careful!**).

 ## Troubleshooting
  - The following error/warning is expected: 'grep: /dev/fd/63: No such file or directory' at the end of $ sudo ./raspbian-post-install.sh